How can we integrate the scientific image of the world with our own experience of existence, without compromising either?

 I was born in Chesterfield, Derbyshire, and grew up in East Africa.

 After leaving university I worked in the London wine trade for a few years before changing direction and moving into information technology.
-For most of my career I worked for the Investment Bank Technology division of J P Morgan Chase in London, Bournemouth and Mumbai.
-Software developers also deal primarily in abstract conceptual models; in my case, models of financial systems.
+For most of my career I worked in software development for the Investment Bank Technology division of J P Morgan Chase in London, Bournemouth and Mumbai.
+Software applications are working models of a business process and provide a template for an heuristic approach to model-building.

 Since I retired we have been living in Malaysia.